vsch/GitHubWikiTest/ListItemParagraphInterruption.md

 Bullet item can interrupt paragraph
 * item

-Empty bullet item can interrupt paragraph
+Empty bullet item with space can interrupt paragraph
 *

+Empty bullet item without space can interrupt paragraph *

 Numbered one item can interrupt paragraph
 1. one item

-Empty Numbered one item can interrupt paragraph
+Empty Numbered one item with space can interrupt paragraph
 1.

+Empty Numbered one item without space can interrupt paragraph 1.

 Numbered non-one item can interrupt paragraph
 2. non-one item

-Empty Numbered non-one item can interrupt paragraph
+Empty Numbered non-one item with space can interrupt paragraph
 2.

+Empty Numbered non-one item without space can interrupt paragraph 2.

 ## List Items Interrupt Bullet Item Paragraphs